traderjoe-xyz/joe-docs/docs/concepts/3-oracle.md

 ## Introduction

 `LBPairs` are providing a TWAP oracle for price but also volatility.
-The function `getOracleSampleFrom` can be called to get the time-weighted average for active IDs (translate to a price), volatility accumulated and bin crossed.
+The function `getOracleSampleFrom` can be called to get cumulative value for active IDs (translate to a price), volatility accumulated and bin crossed.

 ## Time-Weighted Average

-To retrieve the historical data, you must call `getOracleSampleFrom`.
-This function takes the period to consider as the input.
-It will return a time-weighted average of the value: the most recent values will have more weight than the older ones.
-This can be summarized by the formula below:

-For a set of measurements $M = [M(t-1), M(t-5), M(t-12), M(t-24)]$, fetching the time-wheighted average of the last 30 seconds:
+Return values of the `getOracleSampleFrom` are **cumulative**, meaning that they are the sum of all the values stored in the history of the pair.
+To get the average value on a defined period, two calls must be made:

 $$
-\overline{M} = \frac {29 * M(t-1) + 25 * M(t-5) + 18 * M(t-12) + 6 * M(t-24)} {29 + 25 + 18 + 6}
+\textbf{T\!W\!A\!P}  = \frac{getOracleSampleFrom(t_2) - getOracleSampleFrom(t_1)}{timestamp(t_2) - timestamp(t_1)}
 $$

+A `oracleSampleLifetime` is defined, meaning that only one value per lifetime period will be stored, containing the sum of all the data generated during the period.

 ## Data storage

+The oracle object is an array of **samples**.
+The `oracleSampleLifetime` defines the time between the creation of two samples: every swap within that period will update the current sample, and the first swap after the end of the sample's lifetime will create a brand new **sample**.

-Data is stored in a circular manner, meaning that every new value will replace the oldest value stored in the oracle object.
-This way a swap will only update a storage slot and not create a new one, which would be much more expensive in gas.
+Data is stored in a circular manner, meaning that every new sample will replace the oldest one stored in the oracle array.
+This way, creating a new data point will only update a storage slot and not create a new one, which would be much more expensive in gas.

-By default, the oracle will only store the last two swaps, but the length of the oracle array can be increased by calling `increaseOracleLength`.
+By default, the oracle will only store the last two samples, but the length of the oracle array can be increased by calling `increaseOracleLength`.
+Adding slots on the oracle array will allow calculating averages on longer periods.

 ## Security